H.R. 1954: Do No Harm Act

 If your employer might seek a religious exemption from wage, compensation, benefits, leave, or collective-activity rules, H.R.
 1954 would make that defense unavailable in those areas.

-People relying on federal civil rights protections
+People enforcing federal civil rights protections

 If you are seeking protection from discrimination or trying to enforce equal-opportunity rights, the bill would make it harder for someone else to use RFRA as a defense against those laws.